odmina/stratified/stratified.md

 glimpse(events_data)
 ```

-## Patient's charcteristics
+## Patient's characteristics

 There are 299 unique patients in the dataset.

 The code below creates a data frame with information about characteristics of each individual patient (in `events_data` each patient appears eight times).
-It does it by keeping only the one occurence of each id in the dataset, in this case only the records where `day == "case_day"`.
+It does it by keeping only the one occurrence of each id in the dataset, in this case only the records where `day == "case_day"`.

 ```R
 patients_data <- events_data %>%